 Standing on four legs, the unit is rectangular and holds a patented airflow system on the end (something you won’t find with any other brand).
 Often, camping can be frustrating (and even dangerous to health) when thick smoke surrounds the area.

-We understand, you’re a little nervous about Bluetooth and batteries because it’s bringing technology into a world that has so far resisted the urge to ‘scratch the itch’.
+Although Bluetooth and batteries feels like bringing technology into an outdoor space that has so far resisted the urge to ‘scratch the itch’.
 However, we also believe that this form of technology is a positive one.
 Considering it clears smoke and prevents stinging eyes, it’s a sensible use of technology and one that makes camping more enjoyable.

 In the early stages, you’ll notice that there’s some smoke, but this is normal.
 As soon as everything settles down and the air jets start combusting, you should notice a significant decrease in the amount of smoke.